 4. Subjective Overall Wellbeing And Health

-If the number on the scale makes you feel terrible, and you’ve been struggling with the fluctuations and/ minimal movement of the scale towards where you want it to go, do you think it’ll affect your wellbeing score?
+If the number on the scale makes you feel terrible, and you’ve been struggling with the fluctuations and/or minimal movement of the scale towards where you want it to go, do you think it’ll affect your well-being score?

 So How Do We Weigh This Weight-y Matter?

-Now that we’re no more trying to hide from the fact that the scale’s reading does matter to some of us, let’s see what we can do about it!
+Now that we’re no longer trying to hide from the fact that the scale’s reading does matter to some of us, let’s see what we can do about it!